Kate-Roseberry/SoarCS-HereComesTheSun/README.md

 ## SoarCS 2019

 a brief description of your project goes here
-F0r our project we used two microbits along with the radio function to play "Here Comes The Sun" by The Beatles.
+For our project we used two microbits along with the radio function to play "Here Comes The Sun" by The Beatles.
 Each one was programmed to be the different guitars used in the original.